Collagen: 9 Reasons Why This Improves Your Health

 For years, orthosilicic acid was the focus of intense research because it was viewed as a potential collagen generator.
 As a result of that research, the molecular complex known as choline-stabilized orthosilicic acid (ch-OSA®) was created.

 CollogenMax™ provides ch-OSA® (choline-stabilized orthosilicic acid), that helps naturally nourish your body’s beauty proteins.
 Regular orthosilicic acid is highly unstable, leading it to form polymers.
 These polymers are too large for the human body to absorb.
-But the patented “choline stabilization” technology in CollogenMax prevents the polymers from forming, ensuring optimal absorption.
+However, the patented “choline stabilization” technology in CollogenMax prevents the polymers from forming, ensuring optimal absorption.
 CollogenMax has been formulated with clinically proven ch-OSA for your assurance.

 collagen